The countdown to the 2020 general election is on.

 Voters have until Oct.
 27 to request an advance mail-in ballot.

 Where can I submit my mail-in ballot?

-A completed advance mail-in ballot may be mailed to the Sedgwick County Election Office or delivered to a number of locations in the county.
+A completed advance mail-in ballot may be mailed to the Sedgwick County Election Office or dropped off at any of the early voting locations in the county.
 A mailed ballot must be postmarked by Nov.
 3 and received no later than Nov.
 6 to be counted.